ALShum/ALShum.github.io/about.md

 ### Hobbies and interests
 I like programming and weird data structures like kd-trees and bloom filters.

-I wrote a sudoku solver in java last year and I also wrote one in R a couple months ago.
+I think sudokus are awesome and I wrote a sudoku solver in java last year and I also wrote one in R a couple months ago -- they should be on my github somewhere.
+I'm currently working on a solver for mathdoku and a sudoku solver using Knuth's algorithm X.

 ### Projects
 My [github](http://www.github.com/ALShum) has some of what I'm currently working on.